 American Charities for Reasonable Fundraising Regulation, et. al. v.
-Utah United States District Court for the District of Utah Currently in litigation.
-Motion to Dismiss by Utah Denied.
+Utah United States Court of Appeals for the 10th Circuit Currently in litigation from Summary Judgment for Utah

 Public Citizen, et. al. vs. Pinellas County, et. al.